devjunhong/devjunhong.github.io/_posts/2020-05-11-module_2_how_to_design_data.md

     ))
 ```

-When we apply those rules, we can reduce this simple version of template.
+When we apply those rules, we can reduce this simple version of the template.

 ```
 (define (fn-for-tlight tl)